LonelyUlmo/CS457_Project/SOW.md

 ## Timeline:
 Key Milestones:
-- [Outline the major milestones or checkpoints throughout the project, with estimated completion dates.]
+- Complete Project (X)
+- Sprint 0: Setup Github (Sep 22, 2024)
+- Sprint 1: Implement TCP Server/Client (Oct 6, 2024)
+- Sprint 2: Design and Implement Message Protocol (Oct 20, 2024)
+- Sprint 3: Multi-Player Functionality, Synchronize State Across Clients (Nov 3, 2024)
+- Sprint 4: Game Play, Game State, UI (Nov 17, 2024)
+- Sprint 5: Implement Error Handling and Testing (Dec 6, 2024)

 Task Breakdown:
+- Complete Sprint 0 (Sep 20, 2024)
 - [Create a detailed breakdown of tasks, assigning estimated hours or days to each.]

 ## Technical Requirements:
 Hardware:
 - [Specify any hardware requirements, such as servers, networking equipment, or specific devices.]

 Software:
-[List the necessary software tools, programming languages (Python), libraries (socket, threading, etc.), and operating systems.]
+- [List the necessary software tools, programming languages (Python), libraries (socket, threading, etc.), and operating systems.]

 ## Assumptions:
 [State any assumptions that are being made about the project, such as network connectivity or availability of resources.]

 ## Roles and Responsibilities:
-[Define the roles of team members, including project manager, developers, testers, etc., and their responsibilities.]

-## Communication Plan:
-[Outline the communication channels and frequency for project updates, meetings, and decision-making.]
+Sole Devloper: Jonathan Evans

 ## Additional Notes:
 [Include any other relevant information or considerations that are specific to your project.]